-Funding allocated to provide resources for special needs is determined by the Head and the Trustees, taking into account the money received from the whole school budget, High Tariff funding, Year 7 catch up funding and where appropriate Student Premium.
+Funding allocated to provide resources for special needs is determined by the Head and the Trustees, taking into account the money received from the whole school budget, High Tariff funding and where appropriate Student Premium.
 Once the level of teacher hours, and LSA time has been decided, the LSCO allocates hours of support to students requiring that support.